Closed Sets and Operators thereon: Representations, Computability and Complexity: Introduction

-The second part of this work is constituted by an excursion about operations on above sets; like intersecting or joining pairs of sets, the projection to lower dimensional subspaces or generating the convex hull, but also forming the image or local inverse of a function with respect to a given set.
+The second part of this work investigates the parameterized computational complexity of natural operators on sets, such as binary intersection and union, or projection to lower dimensional subspaces, but also forming the image or local inverse of a function with respect to a given set.
 The situation concerning their parameterized complexity is similar to that for representations of sets: Operators on closed, compact or regular subsets have been considered with respect to computability (\eg, \cite{zhou1996computable,Ziegler04:Operators,ziegler2004linalg}) and non-uniform complexity bounds (\eg, \cite[Chap.~4]{Ko91}, \cite{KoYu08}), but it appears that less is known about the uniform complexity of operators (exceptions include \cite{ZM08}).
 In addition, complexity bounds of \eg~projection and function inversion had been linked to classical problems from discrete complexity theory, namely $\PTime$ vs.~$\NPTime$ and $\PTime$ vs.~$\UPTime$.
 Results like these are in the spirit of well-known ones for maximization and integration of functions \cite{KF82,Fried84} (we refer the reader \eg to \cite{Ko98:Survey,BHW08:Tutorial} for an overview and more examples of this kind).
 In this paper we present uniform worst-case parameterized complexity bounds for all of the aforementioned operators.
 Providing operators through parameters with more information about their arguments turns out to be valuable and fruitful approach to achieve uniformity and also allows for a fine-grained perspective on their inherent complexity.\footnote{ Take the projection of a subset of $\IR^d$ to its first component as an example: The question whether a given point $q$ is contained in the projection is uncomputable as long as no information about a bound of the set is given.} In addition to upper bounds we also present exponential-time lower bounds, thus extending upon the former non-uniform bounds that depended on believed-to-be-hard problems from discrete complexity theory.